A Brief History of Trinity Church and its Buildings

 In 1979 Mr. Andrews resigned and the Reverend Theodore Bowers became Interim Priest for two years.
 The first woman priest on Trinity’s staff, the Reverend Margaret Lee Ferry was hired as Assistant, later becoming Interim Priest-in-Charge until a new rector was called.
 The Vestry, seeing the trend toward offering a rector a housing allowance in lieu of a rectory, sold the rectory on Elm Street.

 The Reverend David Marshall Barney was called from Daphne, Alabama and began his ministry on September 1, 1981.
 During his 20-year tenure, Mr. Barney helped the parish heal some of the divisions of the ’60s and ’70s with his gifts of teaching and preaching.
 Mr. Barney believed that everyone should have the opportunity of weekly Christian education and scheduled Sunday School for children and a Forum for adults between the two morning services.
 Following the mid-week Eucharist, he also held a Bible Study class.
 Children’s involvement at the 10 o’clock service had been limited to the Youth Choir’s anthems several times a year.
-Based on Mr. Barney’s assertion that children were not just the future but the present of the church, those eight years and older are encouraged to become acolytes, ushers and readers.
+Based on Mr. Barney’s assertion that children were not just the future but the present of the church, those eight years and older were encouraged to become acolytes, ushers and readers.
 Junior and senior high school students have been appointed to several committees over the years.

-In the past 20 years the buildings and gardens changed to accommodate a growing and changing congregation.
+In the next 20 years the buildings and gardens changed to accommodate a growing and changing congregation.
 Through the efforts of many, a Memorial Garden was established with beautifully landscaped grounds.
 The Property Commission oversaw improvements in the physical plant, including renovations of the staff offices, the library, the kitchen, the parish hall and the undercroft.
 The parish worked tirelessly to find an acceptable solution to making the Church’s spaces accessible to all.
-In 2001 these efforts resulted in the installation of an elevator that reaches all five levels of the facility and several ramps both inside and out so that everyone may participate in the parish’s worship and activities.
+In 2001 these efforts resulted in the installation of an elevator to reach all five levels of the facility and several ramps both inside and out so that everyone may participate in the parish’s worship and activities.

 With Mr. Barney’s retirement in March of 2001 the parish entered into an interim period which provided the opportunity to step back and look at where it has come from, where it is now and where it wants to go in the years ahead.
 The answers to these questions were published in the 2002 Parish Profile.

-On April first 2003, the Reverend Anthony F. (Tony) Buquor began his ministry as Trinity’s 11th rector.
+On April 1, 2003, the Reverend Anthony F. (Tony) Buquor began his ministry as Trinity’s 11th rector.
 His formal installation, called in the Book of Common Prayer “Celebration of a New Ministry,” was held on Trinity Sunday, June 15, 2003.

 Tony Buquor spent over a decade of his rectorship helping the congregation to discern its needs in terms of a new parish house facility to hold its many ministries and to be better stewards of our environment.
 In May of 2015 the new Parish House was commissioned by Bishop Alan Gates.
 On Trinity Sunday, May 22nd, 2016, Tony Buquor retired after 13 years.